-Research and development expense increased by \$6.8 million, or 23%, during the three months ended March 31, 2015 compared to the same period last year primarily due to an increase of \$3.2 million in personnel costs and \$1.3 million in stock-based compensation as a result of increased headcount to support the development of new products and continued enhancements of our existing products.
-Occupancy-related and other costs increased by \$0.7 million and depreciation expense increased by \$0.5 million.
-During the three months ended March 31, 2014, expenses were also lower by \$1.1 million due to the reversal of a previously recorded liability for estimated contingent consideration.
-We intend to continue to invest in our research and development organization but expect research and development expense as a percentage of total revenue to remain at comparable levels during the remainder of 2015.
+Research and development expense increased by \$11.3 million, or 37%, during the three months ended September 30, 2015 compared to the same period last year, primarily due to an increase of \$6.2 million in personnel costs and \$2.2 million in stock-based compensation expense as a result of increased headcount to support the development of new products and continued enhancements of our existing products.
+In addition, we incurred higher depreciation of \$1.3 million, higher product development expenses, such as third-party testing, prototypes and supplies of \$1.0 million, and various higher other costs of \$0.4 million.
+We intend to continue to invest in our research and development organization and integrate personnel from our acquisition of Meru, but expect research and development expense as a percentage of total revenue will decrease during the remainder of 2015.